New-collar worker: Occupations and education requirements

 According to Rometty, "relevant skills, sometimes obtained through vocational training", are the qualifying characteristics of new-collar work.
 Typical new-collar jobs include: cloud computing technicians, database managers, cybersecurity analysts, user interface designers, and other assorted IT roles.
 Technical skills and education are required for these roles but not necessarily a four-year college degree.
 Skills may be developed through nontraditional education such as community college courses and industry certification programs.
 Employers of new-collar workers value the ability to adapt and learn, equally to more formal education.
 As well, training for new-collar jobs often involves development of relevant soft skills.
 Due to a widespread skills gap, industry demand for new-collar workers has led to the development of education initiatives focused on technical skills.
 Examples of such initiatives include a partnership between Delta Air Lines and about 37 aviation maintenance schools in the US to develop a curriculum focused on skills needed in the aviation industry, and IBM's P-Tech program for high-school and associate degree.

 Usage

 In the United States, the "New Collar Jobs Act" was released by Representatives Ted Lieu (California), Matt Cartwright (Pennsylvania) and Ann McLane Kuster (New Hampshire) in July 2017.
 The Act sought to provide scholarship funding and debt relief for individuals who study cybersecurity and take up cybersecurity roles, as well as establishing tax breaks for employers that offer cybersecurity training.
 In August 2017, Virginia Lt.
 Governor Ralph Northam announced a vocational training program titled "Get Skilled, Get A Job, and Give Back", focused on skills for new-collar jobs.

+Core Skills in New-Collar Roles

+New-collar roles typically require a combination of the following skills: